Best Size for a 3D Printed QR Code

 Short answers for print settings, scan reliability, and physical QR decisions.

 There is no single size.
-Choose a size that keeps each module printable, preserves the quiet zone, and matches the distance from which people will scan.
+Choose a size that keeps each QR square printable, preserves the clear border, and matches the distance from which people will scan.

-Bigger usually helps module clarity, but lighting, surface finish, viewing angle, and placement can still cause scan failures.
+Bigger usually helps QR square clarity, but lighting, surface finish, viewing angle, and placement can still cause scan failures.

 Yes.
-The quiet zone is part of the scannable QR footprint and should not be cropped or filled with visual clutter.
+The clear border is part of the scannable QR footprint and should not be cropped or filled with visual clutter.

 Next steps